 Skip to content

-The Sender and Receiver contract are required to be mapped on Ethereum — StateSender.sol needs to be aware of each sender and receiver.
+The sender and receiver contracts are required to be mapped on Ethereum — StateSender.sol needs to be aware of each sender and receiver.

 Custom tokens